Cinnamon French Toast Sticks

 Nutritional Info – Please keep in mind that nutritional information provided is only a rough estimate and can vary greatly based on products used.

-- Use staple bread loaf.
+- Use 3 to 4 days old bread loaf.
 Fresh bread will soak up egg-milk mixture and turn soggy.
 Your bread sticks will flop.

 - Keep thick batons or slices of bread sticks.
 It makes it easy to handle while cooking and easy to eat with hands without breaking.